DVaughan/AutoNumberAddin/README.md

 * ```.*?<figcaption>Figure (?<Number>\d{1,3})\..*```
 * ```^.*?See Listing (?<Number>\d{1,3})\.?.*$```
 * ```^\s*\*\*\s*Listing (?<Number>\d{1,3})\.\s*\*\*.*$```

+Do not worry if you're befuddled by these regular expressions.
+You will only need to understand them if you wish to use different conventions in your markdown document.

+Listing and Table captions are detected if they are surrounded by bold \** asterisks.
+There must be a single space between Listing caption type and the number.

 > **NOTE:** You can modify the regular expressions to suit your needs in the addin's configuration.